Trivial cup products in bounded cohomology of the free group via aligned chains: Bounded cohomology

 For the case of a non-abelian free group $F$, the study of $\h_b^2(F,\R)$ boils down to studying the set of quasimorphisms on $F$ which we denote by $\QM(F)$, since the following holds

-where $\mathrm{Hom}(G,\R)$ and $\ell^\infty(G)$ denote the set of homomorphisms and real-valued bounded maps on $G$ respectively.
+where $\mathrm{Hom}(G,\R)$ and $\ell^\infty(G)$ denote the set of homomorphisms and real-valued bounded maps on $G$ respectively (see for example \cite[Proposition 3.2]{Grigorchuk}).
 For instance, with help of various explicit constructions of certain families of quasimorphisms it was proved that $\h_b^2(F, \R)$ is non-vanishing and moreover infinite-dimensional, e.g. \textit{Brooks quasimorphisms}, due to Brooks in \cite{brooks81} (see also \cite{Grigorchuk}), and \textit{Rolli quasimorphisms}, due to Rolli in \cite{rolli09}.

-\begin{exm}{\emph{Brooks quasimorphisms.}} Let $S$ be a free generating set of $F$ and $w$ be any reduced word in $F$.
-Then a \emph{Brooks quasimorphism} on the word $w$ is a function $\phi : F \to \Z$ defined by
+\begin{exm}{\emph{Brooks quasimorphisms.}} Let $\mathcal{S} $ be the symmetrization of a free generating set of $F$ and $w$ be any reduced word in $F$.
+Then a \emph{Brooks quasimorphism} on the word $w$ is a function $\phi : F \to \Z$ loosely defined as

-In accordance with the terminology in \cite{calegari09}, we say that $\phi_w(g)$ is a \begin{itemize} \item \emph{small} Brooks quasimorphisms if only disjoint occurences of $w$ and $w^{-1}$ are counted, \item \emph{big} Brooks quasimorphisms if overlapping occurences of $w$ and $w^{-1}$ are also counted. \end{itemize} Now, any word $w$ in the non-abelian free group $F$ is either a selfoverlapping or non-selfoverlapping word.
-In particular $w$ is called a \emph{non-selfoverlapping word} if there do not exist words $s$ and $m$ with $s$ non-trivial such that $w=sms$ as a reduced word.
-Otherwise we say that $w$ is a \emph{selfoverlapping word}.
-Note that if $w$ is non-selfoverlapping, then the corresponding big and small Brook quasimorphisms are equal.
+(For a precise definition, we refer to Section \ref{Section Brooks}.)
+A reduced word $w$ in the non-abelian free group $F$ is called a \emph{non-selfoverlapping word} if there do not exist words $s$ and $m$ with $s$ non-trivial such that $w=sms$ as a reduced word.
+In this case $\phi_w$ counts disjoint occurences of $w^{\pm1}$.
+Otherwise we say that $w$ is a \emph{selfoverlapping word} and then $\phi_w$ counts occurences of $w$ which may overlap.